ManjulaGurunath/sc-RNA-seq-Workflow/README.md

 # sc-RNA-seq-Workflow
 Work flow of single cell RNA analysis pipeline

-1. Download the interested raw fastq files
+1. Download the interested raw fastQ files
 2. Alignment with reference transcriptome
 3. Remove ambient RNA which might be present in the data using Cell Bender
-4. single cell RNA analysis with Seurat v5
+4. Single-cell RNA analysis with Seurat v5

+Refer the files for a step by step tutorial